transcovo/go-chpr-middlewares/README.md

 ## Configuration

-For development purpose, set the following environment variable to bypass the authentication and authorization process:
+Set the following environment variable to bypass the authentication and authorization process.
+⚠ This variable should be set to true only for development purpose ⚠

 ```export IGNORE_AUTH=true```